official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 to be in a position to shape policy and its presentation.

-77 House of Commons, Official Report, 6 March 2002, column 297.
+[^77]: House of Commons, Official Report, 6 March 2002, column 297.
-78 Minute Scarlett to Manning, 6 March 2002, ‘WMD Programmes of Concern – Unclassified’, attaching Paper ‘WMD Programmes of Concern’.
+[^78]: Minute Scarlett to Manning, 6 March 2002, ‘WMD Programmes of Concern – Unclassified’, attaching

 425

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford*  The international community should proceed in a measured and
+*  The international community should proceed in a measured and

 determined way to decide how to respond to the real threat represented by the Iraqi regime.